 - The mother is pushing for a long time

 - The distance between the mother’s vaginal opening and anus is shorter than average

 It is very important that after a baby is delivered the treating obstetrician or midwife ensures that the entire placenta is also delivered.
 If even a proportion of it is retained within the womb it can cause the mother to develop a serious infection and severe complications.
 In the most extreme cases an infection can lead to a hysterectomy and consequent infertility.
-By investigating claims such as this Dutton Gregory is able to help our clients recover the compensation they deserve.
+By investigating claims such as this we are able to help our clients recover the compensation they deserve.

 Injury caused by an assisted delivery

 On occasions a labour may fail to progress because the baby has become stuck.
 The obstetric team may decide that they need to carry out an assisted delivery, using either ventouse or forceps.
 Inappropriate application of this equipment or excessive force when using them can sometimes cause injury to the mother, including scarring, psychological injury or a perineal injury, as described above.